Little Thetford: Modern

 The river floods that began in mid-March 1947 affected over 1000 sqmi of England.
 Some parts of thirty out of the forty English counties were underwater for nearly two weeks, during the worst flooding for over 200 years.
 Before the flooding, snow had been falling continuously since 23 January, with drifts up to 23 ft deep in places.
 The winter of 1946–1947 had been very severe, with mean average temperatures 4 °C (7 °F) below normal, for that time of year.
 As the thaw began in mid-March, the warmer weather brought heavy rains.
 The rain running off the frozen ground, combined with the thaw, overwhelmed multiple rivers in England and eastern Wales, which flooded.
-The River Great Ouse collapsed at Little Thetford on 17th March, flooding over 3 sqmi of nearby land.
+The River Great Ouse collapsed at Little Thetford on 17 March, flooding over 3 sqmi of nearby land.
 The army was drafted in to help repair the river banks, assisted by villagers, including women, and German prisoners.

 Built in 1958, the village hall houses the village social club, which started in a small extension to the hall in 1973.
 The club was extended in 1981, as the membership had grown to over 400.
-Ely Member of Parliament, Mr. Clement Freud, opened the new room, built mainly by members themselves, on 7 May 1981.
+Ely Member of Parliament, Clement Freud, opened the new room, built mainly by members themselves, on 7 May 1981.